Calcium looping: Provision of energy to the calciner

 Indirect methods are generally less efficient but do not require the provision of oxygen for combustion within the calciner to prevent dilution.
 The flue gas from the combustion of fuel in the indirect method could be mixed with the flue gas from the process that the CaL plant is attached to and passed through the carbonator to capture the CO2.

+One efficient way of transferring heat into the calciner is by means of heat pipes.
+The indirectly heated calcium looping (IHCaL) using heat pipes has high potential to decarbonize the lime and cement industry.
+The deployment of this technology with refuse-derived fuels would allow to achieve net negative CO2 emissions.

 Recovery of energy from the carbonator

 Although the heat from the carbonator is not at a high enough temperature to be used in the calciner, the high temperatures involved (>600 °C) mean that a relatively efficient Rankine cycle for generating electricity can be operated.

 Note that the waste heat from the market-leading amine scrubbing CO2 capture process is emitted at a maximum of 150 °C. The low temperature of this heat means that it contains much less exergy and can generate much less electricity through a Rankine or organic Rankine cycle.

 This electricity generation is one of the main benefits of CaL over lower-temperature post-combustion capture processes as the electricity is an extra revenue stream (or reduces costs).